The Atlantic Companion · Wild Atlantic Way · Donegal

 Five Fingers Strand

-A wide curve of pale sand backed by the highest sand dunes in Europe (over 30m), with five rocky 'fingers' jutting out into the surf.
+A wide curve of pale sand backed by some of the highest sand dunes in Ireland (over 30m), with five rocky 'fingers' jutting out into the surf.
 South of Malin village, off the road to Lagg.

 Good to know · Free parking at Lagg.
 Strong currents — bathing not recommended.